bergmark/blog/2016/package-faq.md

 ### Solution

+**Update:** For stackage there is now an option called `hide` in build-constraints.yaml that is used to hide packages that have overlapping module names (on a first-come first-serve basis).
+This only works if the hidden packages has no dependents.

 Currently there is no good solution to this situation.
 You can accept that the problem can occur since it's unlikely that this would hide any bugs.
 The other solution is to use `-XPackageImports` to qualify which